realA10001986/Time-Circuits-Display/README.md

 ## Temperature sensor

 Unless you do time travelling on a regular basis, the speedo display is idle most of the time in a typical home setup.
-To give it more of a purpose, the software supports connecting a MCP9808-based temperature sensor to the i2c bus (readily available from Adafruit, product number 1782).
+To give it more of a purpose, the software supports connecting a MCP9808-based temperature sensor to the i2c bus (slave address 0x18; readily available from Adafruit, product number 1782).
 After connecting this sensor and enabling it in the Config Portal, the speedo display will show the ambient temperature in idle mode.
 (Note that you need a speedo display in order to use the temperature sensor.)

 ## WiFi power saving features